oracle-livelabs/database/tmm-run-sample-apps/run-xa-app/run-xa-app.md

 4. Select istio-ingressgateway.istio-system from the Service list.
 You can see the list of traces with each trace representing a request.
 5. Select one of the traces to view.

-## Task 7: View source code of the sample application (Optional)
+## Task 7: View source code of the Transfer application (Optional)
-The source code of the sample application is present in folder: /home/oracle/OTMM/otmm-23.4.1/samples/xa/java
+The source code of the application is present in folder: /home/oracle/OTMM/otmm-23.4.1/samples/xa/java
 - Teller Service Source code: /home/oracle/OTMM/otmm-23.4.1/samples/xa/java/teller
 - Department 1 Service Source code: /home/oracle/OTMM/otmm-23.4.1/samples/xa/java/department-helidon
 - Department 2 Service Source code: /home/oracle/OTMM/otmm-23.4.1/samples/xa/java/department-spring